Emergency Text and Email Messaging System

 About the service

-As part of the University of Nevada, Reno’s emergency preparedness planning, the University’s students, faculty and staff can receive emergency text and email message alerts in addition to traditional methods of notification.
-The University employs text and email messaging as another technological solution for communicating swiftly and effectively with our campus community in the event of an extreme emergency on campus.
+As part of the University of Nevada, Reno’s emergency preparedness planning, the University’s students, faculty and staff will receive emergency text and email message alerts in addition to traditional methods of notification.
+The University employs text and email messaging as another technological solution for communicating swiftly and effectively with our campus community in the event of an emergency on campus.

 Available to all students, faculty and staff